ganeshdarewar/RHCSA/day_30 Crontab/notes/crontab and at theory.md

-# Crontab Theory Session — Detailed Explanation & Notes
+# Crontab and at Command — Detailed Explanation Notes

 ---

-## 1. **Command Execution Methods in Linux**
+## 1. **Types of Command Execution in Linux**

 - **Manual Execution:**
-  Commands/scripts are run directly by the Linux administrator as needed.
+  Commands/scripts are run directly by the administrator.
 - **Automated Execution:**
-  Uses scheduling utilities like `at` and `crontab` to run commands/scripts automatically.
+  Uses scheduling utilities like `at` and `crontab` for automatic execution.

 ---

 ## 2. **Difference Between `at` and `crontab`**

 - **`at` Command:**
-  - Schedules a command or script to run once at a specific future time.
+  - Schedules a command or script to run **once** at a specific future time.
   - Not repeated; single execution.
-  - Syntax:
+  - Example:
-    ```
+    ```bash
     at 10:05 AM
-    > command
+    > rsync -av /sqldata /backup
     (Press Ctrl+D to save and exit)
     ```
 - **`crontab` Command:**
-  - Schedules commands/scripts to run repeatedly at specified intervals (minute, hour, day, month, weekday).
+  - Schedules commands/scripts to run **repeatedly** at specified intervals (minute, hour, day, month, weekday).
   - Used for recurring tasks like backups, monitoring, etc.
+  - Example:
+    ```bash
+    05 10 * * * rsync -av /sqldata /backup
+    ```

 ---

 ## 3. **Crontab Overview**

 - **Purpose:**
-  Automate repetitive tasks (backups, health checks, monitoring, etc.).
+  Automate repetitive tasks (backups, health checks, monitoring).
 - **Who can use:**
-  Both superuser (root) and normal users.
+  Both root and normal users.
 - **Access Control:**
   - `/etc/cron.allow`: Only listed users can use crontab.
   - `/etc/cron.deny`: Listed users are denied crontab access.